en

 Face value Not limited Not limited Not less than $100K Not limited Not limited

-Requirement ESG labelled bonds
+Requirements ESG labelled bonds

-Requirement Islam Finance Products
+Requirements Islamic Finance Products

 Shariah Compliance Certification Instruments must undergo review and approval by a Shariah Supervisory Board or a certified Shariah advisor.